AvB2002/hisher-inventory-system/README.md

 ## Features

 ❖ Security (Login Module)<br>
-    o Users can sign in by entering their username and password.
+    &nbspo Users can sign in by entering their username and password.
 The user will be  led to a portal corresponding to their user role. o The admin has the access to all parts of the system including all transactions.
 While the staff will handle the transaction process but it has limited access to  the system.
 ❖ Dashboard Module
     o Organizes and displays Inventory Information in a way that is simple to read  and comprehend.